brown-ccv/international_collab/README.md

 ## Execution
 The script is executed from the command line, and requires a single command-line argument: the location of the directory containing the BibTex files to be parsed (e.g., `python parse_wos_bibtex.py ../wos_bibtex/`)

+## Dependencies
+This code was written and tested using Python 3.6, but it should also work with Python 2.7.
+The scipt requires the _pandas_, and _bibtexparser_ packages.